Welcome to Blue Vista Resort on Mayne IslandYour Hub for Exploring and Enjoying British Columbia’s Southern Gulf Islands

-We encourage you to view the Blue Vista website further and check out details of our new special packages, our individual cottage features, the rates and reservation policies, our complimentary ferry pick-ups, group bookings, special events and pet policies (only certain cottages are pet-friendly).
+We encourage you to view the Blue Vista website further and check out details of our individual cottage features, the rates and reservation policies, group bookings, special events and pet policies (only certain cottages are pet-friendly).

 The Magee-Miller Family are the proud owners of the Blue Vista Resort.